 When kids have any kind of test and especially when you help your student prepare for finals, this is the most important meal!

-Give them grace.
+Give your student grace.

 They will be tired and most likely grouchy during this time.
 Encourage them to get enough sleep.
 Make sure they are eating enough of the right things.
 Let them know you love them.
 Be patient.